 Find the YouTube app, select Upload Video and click Continue.
 You'll need to select your account or sign in with Google first.
 Then, click Continue.

-On the Set up action screen, map the columns and the video to the required fields as follows:
+To set up the action, map the columns and the video to the required fields as follows:

 You can set the optional fields according to your needs.
 When done, click Continue.